mit-pdos/mailbot/README.md

 non-PDOS repository, invite the `mit-pdos-bot` user directly, and ping Jon to manually accept the invitation.

-Then register your repository by creating a new `.repo.sh` file in my repository.
+Then register your repository by creating a new `.sh` file in `repositories/` in my repository.
 Give your file a simple name that identifies this repository.
 On the first line of the file, define the variable `url` to hold the GitHub clone URL ("Clone or download", "Use SSH", copy+paste) of your repository.
 Then, define a function, `configure`, which runs `git config hooks.<var> <val>` to set [configuration parameters](https://github.com/git/git/blob/master/contrib/hooks/post-receive-email#L41) for the mailing script.
 Commit and push this file.